rtazaki1205/geofractal/README.md

 and redistributed freely.
 If you use this package to publish papers, please cite the following paper

 > R. Tazaki
-> *Analytical formulas of geometric cross sections of fractal dust aggregates*
+> *Analytical formula for geometric cross-sections of fractal dust aggregates*
 > Submitted to MNRAS